-As at 30 June 2023, the Group had 4 ongoing marine construction contracts comprising 2 reclamation and related works contracts and 2 marine transportation contracts with original contract sum in aggregate of approximately RM947.4 million (including estimated original contract sum of contracts which stated at unit rate at time of amend), and 4 ongoing building and infrastructure contracts with original contract sum in aggregate of approximately RM201.6 million.
-Moreover, the Group also entered into trading business of marine gas oil with several customers in Malaysia and Singapore who have been our existing subcontractors.
+As at 30 June 2024, the Group had 6 ongoing marine construction contracts comprising 4 reclamation and related works contracts and 2 marine transportation contracts with original contract sum in aggregate of approximately RM1,365.5 million (including estimated original contract sum of contracts which stated at unit rate at time of award), and 2 ongoing building and infrastructure contracts with original contract sum in aggregate of approximately RM164.2 million.
+The Group also entered into trading business of marine gas oil with a customer in Singapore who is our existing subcontractor during the year ended 30 June 2024.

-As at 30 June 2022, there were a total of 3 tenders with expected contract sum in aggregate of approximately RM283.4 million submitted (including a revised tender submitted subsequently).
-As at 30 June 2022, the results of the said tenders and quotations had not yet been released.
-During the year ended 30 June 2023, the Group had submitted 2 tenders and 9 quotations for marine construction contracts and 6 tenders and 1 quotation for building and infrastructure contracts with original contract sum in aggregate of approximately RM2,660.5 million, and the Group had been awarded 8 contracts with original contract sum in aggregate of approximately RM660.5 million.
-As at 30 June 2023, there were 5 tenders and 2 quotations with expected contract sum in aggregate of approximately RM2,483.6 million submitted but thus far no results has been returned.
+As at 30 June 2023, there were a total of 5 tenders and 2 quotations with expected contract sum in aggregate of approximately RM1,789.8 million submitted (including a revised tender and a revised quotation submitted subsequently).
+As at 30 June 2023, the results of the said tenders and quotations had not yet been released.
+During the year ended 30 June 2024, the Group had submitted 1 tender and 2 quotations for marine construction contracts and 6 tenders for building and infrastructure contracts with original contract sum in aggregate of approximately RM405.5 million, and the Group had been awarded 3 contracts with original contract sum in aggregate of approximately RM564.0 million.
+As at 30 June 2024, there were 3 tenders and 2 quotations with expected contract sum in aggregate of approximately RM564.0 million.
+As at 30 June 2024, there were 3 tenders and 2 quotations with expected contract sum in aggregate of approximately RM564.0 million.
+As at 30 June 2024, there were 3 tenders and 2 quotations with expected contract sum in aggregate of approximately RM564.0 million.
+As at 30 June 2024, there were 3 tenders and 2 quotations with expected contract sum in aggregate of approximately RM177.2 million submitted but thus far no results has been returned.